 Terms of Reference

 (as adopted by HSSC12, October 2020 including amendments to Annex B to Doc.
-HSSC12-05.6A agreed at the meeting)
+HSSC12-05.6A agreed at the meeting.
+Reviewed HSSC16, May 2024)

 Introduction

 The International Hydrographic Organization (IHO) is an intergovernmental consultative and technical organization that was established in 1921 to support safety of navigation and the protection of the marine environment.
 The objectives of the IHO are: